-The U.S. Department of State released the July 2025 Visa Bulletin, the latest green card waiting list.
-This bulletin provides the availability of immigrant visa numbers for July 2025.
+The U.S. Department of State has released the October 2025 Visa Bulletin, the latest update to the green card waiting list.
+This monthly bulletin is important for green card applicants to understand how long they may need to wait to apply and receive approval.

 If you’re waiting for a green card, this update is important—it helps you understand how much longer you might need to wait.